flagbase/flagbase/www/content/blog/2023-03-05-intro-to-advance-deployments-using-feature-flags.md

 ![Proprietary vendors](/assets/blog/intro-to-advance-deployments-using-feature-flags/proprietary-vendors.png)

-An obviously there is Flagbase.
+And obviously there is Flagbase.
 Our platform is free to use and fully open source.
-It's highly performant and uses a unique compression & transport mechanism.
-It's written in Go and has a developer-friendly design.
+The core was built with performance in mind.
+[Try it out in your application today!](https://flagbase.com/docs/intro/overview)

 ![Flagbase for the win](/assets/blog/intro-to-advance-deployments-using-feature-flags/flagbase.png)